Life as a volunteer

 Many of our young volunteers take a gap-year to work with adults or children with special needs.
 Most of them come from abroad, but we also get a number of local volunteers to help us on a daily basis.
 It is a great and memorable experience for them being in Camphill, and they go back to their countries or homes "changed persons", having acquired a different perspective of life in community with special needs people and being the richer for it.

 Others come for a much-needed change or sabbatical from their careers or home life.
 Then they often find that life sharing with people with varying needs enhances their life experiences more than they reckoned with.
 In Camphill, there are many opportunities for opening oneself to a different way of life than one is accustomed to.
-One could help lead a workshop, or be a house parent or coordinator, teach a course, or help in the office.
-Some of these co-workers may stay on for a few years before moving on, or they may commit to long-term volunteering.
+Some co-workers may stay on for a few years before moving on.

 Living in a Camphill community